m4r35n357/ODE-Playground/README.md

 * asin(h), acos(h), atan(h) - Python only

 Using these "higher level" functions, Newton's method is implemented trivially, but I have also provided an implementation of the bisection method for comparison.
-In summary, there are three main areas of application for the code:
-* solving nonlinear ODEs (to arbitrary precision with c/MPFR)
-* plotting functions and their (higher) derivatives, with solution, turning-point, and inflection analysis (Python is best here)
-* various interactive investigations in the Python console

 The plotters.py script enables the analysis of a "model" function's derivatives along with the value itself, across a range of the input variable.
 That file contains a selection of example invocations in the comments.